zhaggenhong/hilojack.github.io/_posts/php-mysql.md

 	$sqls = "$sql1; $sql2; ";

-	// works not with the following set to 0.
+	// works with the following set to 1.
 You can comment this line as 1 is default
 	$pdo->setAttribute(PDO::ATTR_EMULATE_PREPARES, true);
-	$pdo->prepare ($sqls)
+	$pdo->prepare($sqls)

 也可以不支持multi sqls

 	// works regardless of statements emulation
 	$pdo->setAttribute(PDO::ATTR_EMULATE_PREPARES, false);
 	$pdo->exec($sqls);//not work

 ### nextRowset